foundry-rs/book/src/config/static-analyzers.md

 Counter.sol analyzed (1 contracts with 78 detectors), 4 result(s) found
 ```

-Slither also has a [github action](https://github.com/marketplace/actions/slither-action) for CI/CD.
+Slither also has a [GitHub Action](https://github.com/marketplace/actions/slither-action) for CI/CD.

 ### Mythril